Twenty Years Ago.

 “Me.” he responded, “And many other people.
 And the creatures who served beneath the Great Beasts.
 He…after he lost his father, my father changed.
 He became a man I didn’t recognize.”

 I nodded solemnly.
-I was young back then, yes, but something about my father’s story just made sense, just filled in the blanks in the man who raised me.
+I was young back then, yes, but something about my father’s story just made sense, just filled in the blanks of the man who raised me.
 Who always tried to speak to me gently.
 Who nearly cried with me the first time he shouted at me, wrapped his arms around me and promised he’d never do it again, that I would always be safe with him.

 He wanted to be, for me, what his father wasn’t for him.
 It all made sense.